shockstars/shockstars/README.md

-before you ask if i'm tcc read my straw page. thank you.
+before you ask if i'm tcc read [this](https://muzzleboy.straw.page/disclaimer).